Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights

-Oddsmakers give the Green Bay Packers (4-1) a reasonable chance to keep their four-game winning streak intact, as they are favored by 4.5 points in a matchup against the Chicago Bears (3-2) on Sunday, October 17, 2021 at Soldier Field.
-The point total for the outing is set at 45.
+The Green Bay Packers (4-1) are favored by 4.5 points as they fight to keep their four-game winning streak intact in a matchup with the Chicago Bears (3-2) on Sunday, October 17, 2021 at Soldier Field.
+This game has an over/under of 45 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.